Jsondb/jsondb-core/Readme.md

 Provides a Apache JxPath based query system.

-# Note: Still under development about 40% completed, not ready for use
+# Note: Still under development about 60% completed, could be used but wait a while